Status as at: September 2023

 3.6.
 Google Analytics

 - Browser type/version

 - Operating system used

-- Referrer URL (the previously visited page)
+- Referrer's URL (the previous site visited by you)

-- Host name of the accessing computer (IP address)
+- Host name of the requesting computer (IP address)

 - Time of the server request